Still Waiting (Prince song)

 "Still Waiting" was the third US single from Prince's second album, Prince.
-It was Prince's first ballad to be released as a single and was mildly popular on the R&B chart, reaching #65.
-The ballad speaks from the perspective of a young man who hasn't yet found love but yearns for it.
+It was Prince's first ballad to be released as a single and was mildly popular on the R&B chart, reaching number 65.
+The ballad speaks from the perspective of a young man who has not yet found love but yearns for it.
 The track is mainly piano, acoustic guitar and synth-based and was often played live with extended instrumental solos and audience teasing.
 The song is a more traditional R&B ballad, before Prince established himself with trademark sexual romps like "Do Me, Baby" and "International Lover".

 The song was remade by Rainy Davis in 1987 and appeared on her album Sweetheart.
-Her version was also released as a single and charted higher than Prince's version on the R&B chart, reaching #41.
+Her version was also released as a single and charted higher than Prince's version on the R&B chart, reaching number 41.

-British female duo Dorothy covered the song in 1988, peaking at #81 on the UK Singles Chart.
+British female duo Dorothy covered the song in 1988, peaking at number 81 on the UK Singles Chart.

-Bambi
+"Bambi"

 The B-side of the song was the album track rocker, "Bambi".
 In Belgium, "Bambi" was released as a single with "Still Waiting" as the B-side.

+Personnel

+Information taken from Benoît Clerc and Guitarcloud.